despiteallobjections/amigo/doc/parallelism.md

 build graph stalls waiting for package runtime's linker object, even though `go build -a -v std` never even invokes cmd/link.

+## Example: `go build -a -n runtime/cgo`

+A related issue affects packages that use cgo and contain .c source files.
+Currently, all of the .c files need to be compiled into .o files, which are then analyzed by `cgo -dynimport` to produce a `_cgo_import.go` source file that's compiled by cmd/compile.

+The `_cgo_import.go` file only contains compiler directives, which are in turn passed through verbatim in the `_go_.o` linker artifact for use by cmd/link.
+It isn't relevant to type checking or even the rest of the compiler.

+However, because of the current design of cmd/compile, compiling all of those .c files is on the critical path towards emitting the `__.PKGDEF` compiler artifact needed to compile dependent packages.
+For example, in `go build -a -n runtime/cgo`, you'll see that `runtime/cgo/gcc_util.c` is compiled before `cmd/compile` is invoked to compile runtime/cgo's Go source files.

+N.B., few Go packages actually import runtime/cgo, so this particular example isn't really a concern in practice.
+But it demonstrates a more general problem that can easily manifest in user packages.

 ## Solution

 The problem is dependency analysis between build steps is too coarse